International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 }
 ```

-The `callbackAddress` property specifies the base endpoint URL where the client receives messages associated with the contract negotiation.
+The `callbackAddress` property specifies the base endpoint URL where the client receives messages associated with the [Contract Negotiation](../model/terminology.md#contract-negotiation).
 Support for the HTTPS scheme is required.
 Implementations may optionally support other URL schemes.

 Callback messages will be sent to paths under the base URL as described by this specification.
 Note that consumer [Connectors](../model/terminology.md#connector--data-service-) should properly handle the cases where a trailing / is included with or absent from the callbackAddress when resolving full URL.

-The consumer [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 201 (Created) response with a body containing the `ContractNegotiation`:
+The consumer [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 201 (Created) response with a body containing the [Contract Negotiation](./contract.negotiation.protocol.md#ack---contractnegotiation):

 ```
 {